ddiannelos/autonomous-racing-fsd/README.md

 + **OS:** Ubuntu 22.04
 + **ROS 2**: Humble
 + **Simulator:** CARLA (Version 0.9.14+) & [`carla-ros-bridge`](https://github.com/ttgamage/carla-ros-bridge)
+  + **Required Assets:** You must have a custom CARLA map populated with Formula Student standard cones (Yellow, Blue, Orange) and a compatible vehicle model loaded into your CARLA server.
+This repository does **not** provide these 3D assets.
 + **Python Libraries:** `ultralytics`, `scipy`, `numpy`, `opencv-python`
 + **C++ Libraries:** Eigen3, PCL